-We all use some browser to access particular website or do some search and the most used browser is Chrome.
-It is used in desktop but mostly used in Android devices as well.
+We all use some browser to access a particular website or do some search and the most used browser is Chrome.
+It is used on desktops but also used in Android devices as well.

-In fact, this browser comes pre-installed in every Android devices nowadays.
-Its convenient to use compared to other browsers and is one of the popular one also.
+In fact, this browser comes pre-installed on every Android device nowadays.
+It’s convenient to use compared to other browsers and is one of the popular ones also.